ryanabrego/PI-Adapter-OPC-UA-Docs/V1/OSIsoft Adapter for OPC UA overview/OSIsoft Adapter for OPC UA principles of operation.md

 # OSIsoft Adapter for OPC UA principles of operation

-OPC UA adapter operations operations focus on data collection and streams creation.
+This adapter's operations focus on data collection and streams creation.

 ## Adapter configuration